aycabingul/Object_Detection_Classification_-_Ford_Otosan_P2/fundamentals.md

 The main distinction between the two approaches is the use of labeled datasets.
 To put it simply, supervised learning uses labeled input and output data, while an unsupervised learning algorithm does not.

+( Makine öğrenmesinin bu kategorisinin amacı veriyi görselleştirmek, verileri sıkıştırmak, verilerdeki gürültüyü azaltmak ya da eldeki veriler arasındaki kolerasyonu anlamak için girdilerden herhangi bir bilinen hedefin yardımı olmaksızın amaca uygun dönüşümleri bulmaktır.)
 (İki yaklaşım arasındaki temel ayrım, etiketli veri kümelerinin kullanılmasıdır.
-Basitçe söylemek gerekirse, denetimli öğrenme etiketli girdi ve çıktı verilerini kullanırken denetimsiz öğrenme algoritması kullanmaz.
+Basitçe söylemek gerekirse, denetimli öğrenme etiketli girdi ve çıktı verilerini kullanırken denetimsiz öğrenme algoritması kullanmaz.)
-Makine öğrenmesinin bu kategorisinin amacı veriyi görselleştirmek, verileri sıkıştırmak, verilerdeki gürültüyü azaltmak ya da eldeki veriler arasındaki kolerasyonu anlamak için girdilerden herhangi bir bilinen hedefin yardımı olmaksızın amaca uygun dönüşümleri bulmaktır.)
 ## -   What is Deep Learning?
 Deep learning is a specific subfield of machine learning: a new take on learning representations from data that puts an emphasis on learning successive layers of increasingly meaningful representations.
 The deep in **deep learning** isn’t a reference to any kind of deeper understanding achieved by the approach; rather, it stands for this idea of successive layers of representations.
 How many layers contribute to a model of the data is called the *depth* of the model.